Suspended legislature officials deny committing any wrongdoing | CBC News

 Mullen quietly investigated the men for seven months and reported his findings to the RCMP in August.
 The RCMP contacted the Crown the following month, and two special prosecutors have since been appointed to the case.

-On Thursday, Opposition House Leader Mary Polak revealed another twist to the scandal: she read a sworn affidavit aloud to reporters saying Plecas had on Monday, a day before the suspensions, asked that Mullen be appointed as Lenz' temporary replacemen.
+On Thursday, Opposition House Leader Mary Polak revealed another twist to the scandal: she read a sworn affidavit aloud to reporters saying Plecas had on Monday, a day before the suspensions, asked that Mullen be appointed as Lenz's temporary replacement.

-Polak said she, NDP House Leader Mike Farnworth and Green Party House Leader Sonia Furstenau immediately denied Plecas' request.
+Polak said she and NDP House Leader Mike Farnworth and Green Party House Leader Sonia Furstenau immediately denied Plecas' request.

 After Polak's announcement, Plecas avoided the media — but Mullen emerged from the Speaker's office to announce that a second special adviser had been appointed to guide Plecas' on "legal matters."